Four smart planning tips for couples who live together

 When you move in together, one of the best benefits is splitting the mortgage or the rent, not to mention all the other household expenses.
 But finances also are one of the most common reasons for breaking up, whether married or unmarried.

 Some critical topics covered in this contract are ownership of assets, management of expenses, co-parenting arrangements, and home ownership scenarios.
-You can work with an advisor to determine what financial issues the agreement should cover, and then a lawyer can help you prepare the document.
+You can work with a financial professional to determine what financial issues the agreement should cover, and then a lawyer can help you prepare the document.
 There are also do-it-yourself templates available online.

 2. Plan for the unexpected

-While every couple needs to plan for unanticipated events, unmarried partners face unique challenges.
+While every couple should consider planning for unanticipated events, unmarried partners face unique challenges.
 When a married spouse passes away without a written will in place, assets typically go to the surviving husband or wife.

 It’s particularly important for unmarried couples to draw up a will (or other estate-planning documents) to make sure that the right person inherits any property in question.